Do Mosquitoes Prefer Polluted or Clean Water? Gilbert Homeowner Guide

 …and you’ve got a recipe for nonstop mosquito activity.

-That’s why mosquito control in Phoenix, AZ, is more than just a summertime chore; it’s a year-round job.
+That’s why mosquito control in Gilbert, AZ, is more than just a summertime chore; it’s a year-round job.

 Luckily, keeping mosquitoes in check is doable with some simple habits: